pip-services/pip-services-docs/content/en/golang/expressions/calculator/variables/variable_collection.md

 ### Description

-The VariableCollection allows you to implement a list of variables.
+The VariableCollection class allows you to implement a list of variables.

 ### Methods